You may also be interested in

 More than just a story book, it is an account of experiences of children and parents struggling to come to terms with a diagnosis of kidney disease.
 Simone Eyles, a parent of a Kidney Kid, produced and developed this book presenting real stories of 18 Australian families with kids affected by kidney disease.
 She presents inspirational, personal and uplifting insights into their journeys, supported by beautiful photos and simple facts on kidney disease, how our kidneys work and a glossary of easy to understand terminology.

-Order this 80 page colour book (proceeds support our fight against kidney disease) using our resource order form or call 1800 4 543 639 to order or email email@example.com
+Order this 80 page colour book (proceeds support our fight against kidney disease) using or Call 1800 454 363 to order, or email firstname.lastname@example.org

 Moe takes his friend Milko on an adventure to tell him what it’s like.
 Milko thinks Moe is very brave having sick kidneys, having his blood cleaned and taking care of himself.
 This book is a great story and activity book for kids who have sick kidneys and friends around them.

-Collaborative project between Kidney Health Australia and University of South Australia - prepared by final year occupational therapy students, Veronica Edwards and Catherine Tonks
+Collaborative project: Kidney Health Australia and University of South Australia - prepared by final year occupational therapy students, Veronica Edwards and Catherine Tonks.

 A simple story for kids of parents with chronic kidney disease.

-Read excerpt from Where's your kidneys Mum? as an example of content.
+Read excerpt from Where's your kidneys Mum? example of content.

 Snap's Kakadu Club CD/DVD - First Steps